hanifyaziz/it-infra/README.md

 **FreePBX** is a popular open-source GUI (Graphical User Interface) for managing Asterisk, a powerful telephony platform.

+A a tool that allows you to set up and manage a phone system in organization.

 **PBX** = Private Branch eXchange, a hardware system that handles routing and switching of calls between a business location and the telephone network.

 **Asterisk** = Software implementation of a private branch exchange (PBX) used to establish and control telephone calls.

+Features of FreePBX

+  - **Extensions**: Set up internal phone lines for users.

+  - **Trunks**: Connect to external phone lines or VoIP providers.

+  - **Call Routing**: Define how calls are routed (e.g., to specific extensions, voicemail, or external numbers).

+  - **Voicemail**: Configure voicemail boxes for users.

+  - **IVR**: Create automated menus for callers (e.g., "Press 1 for Sales, Press 2 for Support").

+  - **Call Recording**: Record calls for quality assurance or compliance.

+  - **Reporting**: Generate call detail records (CDRs) and usage reports.

+  - **Modules**: Extend functionality with add-on modules (e.g., call center features, CRM integration).

 **FreePBX Documentation:** https://sangomakb.atlassian.net/wiki/spaces/FP/pages/9699329/FreePBX+OpenSource+Project